Bible podcasts, videos, blogs, printables, and more to help you know, trust, and apply the Bible.

 I’ll deal with the statement “some small commission” later in this piece–but simply saying that is an outrageous lie—again, why that is later, but on the issue of the articles themselves, especially ones that list LOTS of products or websites—

 Maybe I’m simply slow, but for me, it takes a LOT of time to carefully look at sites and products, to try them, to dig below the splash page and see if a product truly does as advertised, and even more if it is useful to a church audience.
 I wish I had more time to evaluate new products, resources, etc., but I only put up what I have worked with for a time or feel I have a good sense of.
-When I get an email or read a newsletter or a web article that has lots of links and statements along the lines of how wonderful and useful they are and similar emails or newsletters come every few days, gushing equally about various products, I question (and you should also, no matter how highly you think of the person pushing them) how genuinely useful the recommendation can be.
+When I get an email or read a newsletter or a web article that has lots of links and statements along the lines of how wonderful and useful they are, and similar emails or newsletters come every few days, gushing equally about various products, I question (and you should also, no matter how highly you think of the person pushing them) how genuinely useful the recommendation can be.
 How much time is the person recommending the “incredible program or software or webinar or great Christian book they read” really spending to test the product when they pump out emails every few days with new offers?
 How can they be an expert on any and all the products, software, books, whatever, that they can’t wait for you to try?

 The costs to me to share these concerns